Smart devices are devices that connect over the internet for exchanging data with other systems.

 We know even less about how to write secure software that is also easy to use.

 But even if we were able, there is always the human factor.

-It is easy (as in does not cost nearly anything) to try to trick a million people over the internet with spam, less easy to go home-in-home to one million of person and try to convince them to do something or at least a little more expensive to send a million letters.
+It is easy (as in does not cost nearly anything) to try to trick a million people over the internet with spam, and less easy to go home-in-home to one million of person and try to convince them to do something.

-Physical devices, no matter how complex, are generally much easier to understand compared to a programmable devices.
+Physical devices, no matter how complex, are generally much easier to understand compared to a programmable device.

 The hardware can reach only a given set of different states, no matter how big, it is probably nothing in comparison to the number of different states a minicomputer can handle.

 Adding the possibility to interact with other devices, or other smart features adds a lot of points of failure.

 Because we do not know how to write secure software, smart devices generally need updates.